Grislow/KnowledgeBase/resources/glossary.md

 __Javascript__: Object and arrays are mutable data types.

+&nbsp;
 # N

 ## Naming conflict
 Also called a naming collision is when two identifiers within a given scope are identical.

+&nbsp;
 # O

 ## Object
 A wrapper that contains 0 or more key-value pairs which are called properties.
 Properties values can be of any data type.
 If a value is not assigned to a property it is automatically set to `undefined`.
 If a value is a function then it represents a method.

+__Javascript__: Object variables actually contain references to where the object is stored in memory.

+&nbsp;
 # P

 ## Parameter